 Our unique recycling process ensures minimal waste.

-The solar panel market is experiencing significant growth due to increasing adoption of renewable energy sources.
-As a result, the volume of decommissioned solar panels is projected to rise substantially in the coming years, creating a need for effective recycling services.
-Considering the Queensland Government’s recent ban on dumping solar panels, taking advantage of the industry’s new recycling plan is crucial to our mission’s success.
+The solar and battery markets are both experiencing significant growth due to wider adoption of renewable energy sources and electrification.
+As a result, the volume of decommissioned solar panels and used batteries is projected to increase substantially in coming years, creating a strong need for reliable recycling services.

-Our company utilizes advanced technologies to disassemble, separate, and recycle various components of solar panels, including glass, metals, and semiconductors.
-We plan to adhere to, and continually improve current industry standards on recycling and recovering materials from end-of-life solar panels in line with Smart Energy Council (SEC) practices, for best outcomes.
+Our company uses advanced technology to disassemble, separate, and recycle solar panels, batteries, and their core components — including glass, metals, semiconductors, and energy storage materials.
+We are committed to upholding and refining industry-leading practices in material recovery, working in line with Smart Energy Council (SEC) standards for best outcomes.

-Solar panels can be recycled to recover valuable materials and reduce the environmental impact of their disposal.
+Solar panels and batteries can be recycled to recover valuable materials and reduce the environmental impact of their disposal.

 The collected panels are sorted based on their type, size, and technology.
 Different types of solar panels may require slightly different recycling methods.